fsotoc/FaReT/README.md

 Please use the following reference when you use FaReT in your research:

-**Hays, J., Wong, C., & Soto, F. A. (2019).
-FaReT: A free and open-source toolkit of three-dimensional models and software to study face perception.**
+**Hays, J. S., Wong, C., & Soto, F. (2019, September 12).
+FaReT: A free and open-source toolkit of three-dimensional models and software to study face perception. <https://doi.org/10.31234/osf.io/jb53v>**

 If you find FaReT useful for your research, please consider supporting the developers who maintain and develop [MakeHuman](http://www.makehumancommunity.org), the free and open source 3D computer graphics software that FaReT uses to create face stimuli.
 You can do that in their [Patreon page](https://www.patreon.com/makehuman)